hdmvide/mMapKey/README.md

 # mMapKey

-**mMapKey** is a plugin that permit, by the parameters configuration, apply a keyboard shortcuts on document of the your webage
+**mMapKey** is a jQuery plugin that permit, by the parameters configuration, apply a keyboard shortcuts on document of the your webage

 An Example of a only shortcut with double press: